Smart-Ace-Designs/Astro-QRCode-Component/README.md

 - How to center items both vertically and horizontally.
 - How to add custom colors to Tailwind CSS by adding it to the `extend` object in the "tailwind.config.mjs" file.
 - How to add a custom font family to Tailwind CSS by creating custom style sheet file to import the font and then by adding it to the `extend` object in the "tailwind.config.mjs" file.
-- How to use Bun
+- Bun
+- Astro components
+- Astro `<Image>` and dynamic image importing

 ### Continued development